gonzalocibeira/Anki_JPDeck_Autobuilder/README.md

 ## Features

 - **CSV ingestion** – Reads a single-column CSV (any common delimiter) containing Japanese terms.
-- **Automated enrichment** – Queries several public APIs (Jisho, Tatoeba, Goo dictionary, Wikimedia Commons, and Japanese Wikipedia) to supplement each term with kana readings, English glosses, example sentences, monolingual definitions, and related imagery.
+- **Automated enrichment** – Queries several public APIs (Jisho, Tatoeba, Japanese Wikipedia, Goo dictionary, and Wikimedia Commons) to supplement each term with kana readings, English glosses, example sentences, monolingual definitions, and related imagery.
 - **Deck append support** – Reuses stored deck/model IDs so newly generated cards merge with an existing deck when imported into Anki.
 - **Progress feedback** – Displays a Rich-powered progress bar and build summary in the terminal.
 - **Media packaging** – Downloads image assets and bundles them alongside the deck for a ready-to-import `.apkg`.